Enhancing Answer Reliability Through Inter-Model Consensus of Large Language Models: Methodology

-Given the absence of ground-truth answers, we employed several mechanisms to validate the models' answers based on inter-model consensus. \paragraph{Majority Vote, Reliability, and Confidence Interval} To determine the consensus answer \( A_i^{\text{cons}} \) for a given question \( Q_i \), we utilized a majority voting mechanism over the responses from multiple LLMs.
+Given the absence of ground-truth answers, we employed several mechanisms to validate the models' answers based on inter-model consensus. \paragraph{Majority Vote, Reliability, and Confidence Interval} To determine the consensus answer \( A_i^{\text{cons}} \) for a given question \( Q_i \), we used a majority voting mechanism over the responses of multiple LLMs.
 Formally, the consensus answer is defined as:

 where \( a_{ij} \) denotes the response provided by the \( j \)-th LLM for question \( Q_i \), and \( \delta(a_{ij}, k) \) is the Kronecker delta function: